Do you need to upgrade your benefits system?

 Where is your company based?
 How do your employees get to work?
 Maybe you can have a benefit that will help your employees with their commute.

-For companies with… let’s say more than 100 employees, you can find out this kind of information by sending out a short survey on the Perkbox platform.
+For companies with… let’s say more than 100 employees, you can find out this kind of information by sending out a short survey.
 For smaller firms, you could simply ask in person.

 If you find that the majority of your employees cycle to work, it may be a good idea to organise some end of trip facilities or a cycling club.